 - mucous membranes

 This bluish coloring is more common in newborns as their skin learns to adjust to the environment.
 It’s also more noticeable on light colored skin.
-But cyanosis can also suggest that there’s something wrong with the lungs, heart, or circulatory system.
+Cyanosis can also suggest there’s something wrong with areas of the body that include:

-Most of the time, cyanosis is an indicator of a serious health condition.
+Most often, cyanosis is a symptom of a serious health condition.
 Read on to learn about the types of cyanosis, what causes this condition, and when you should see a doctor.

 What are the types of cyanosis?